gingerbeardman/Priiprocess/README.md

 You can define a single *.color_heading* and then use it in many places.
 To change the colour of all those elements, simply change the single definition and you're done!

-To show that the tool works, I have deconstructed *Rhapsodii 2.0* which in the process became a more organised theme.
-By reusing definitions for positions and reusable elements I was able to consolidate and improved consistency.
-Thanks for your kind support @Hakaisha!
+To show that the tool works, I have deconstructed *Rhapsodii 2.0* - a theme for [WiiFlow Lite](https://github.com/Fledge68/WiiFlow_Lite) - which in the process became a more organised.
+By reusing definitions for common positions and reusable elements I was able to consolidate and improve consistency.
+Thanks to [@Hakaisha](https://github.com/Hakaisha) the creator of that theme for their kind support!

 As an example, every title has the same code: